 To begin, I grew up on the Saint Croix river in eastern Minnesota, traversing sandstone cliffs and swimming as often as possible--learning daily about nature, human and not.
 As a young adult, the complexity of human nature grew, traveling and living in "intentional communities".
 The physical demands of rural life led me to explore bodywork in many of its' forms, and eventually to massage therapy.
-In 2007, I arrived in Austin, happy for an unseasonably mild, rainy summer.

 My initial and advanced training in massage therapy, experience in addressing chronic pain, stress and injury, and the rich education I have received in abdominal massage have given me a wide lens to address your concerns in a customized way.
-My studio is centrally located with a dedicated parking lot.
+My studio is north-centrally located with a dedicated parking lot.
 I look forward to meeting you and helping to open the pathway towards health!